vijayko/csci-470/homeworks/homework-2/README.md

 ### Homework 02

-Due Date: Wednesday, Sept 27, 9:10 AM EDT (Extended)
+Due Date: Mon, Oct 2, 9:10 AM EDT (Final Deadline)

-Homework 02 is from Chapter 6 Heaps only from CLRS.
-There are 4 problems you are required to solve, and two extra credit problems.
+Homework 02 is from Chapter 6 Heaps and Chapter 7 Quicksort from CLRiS.
+There are 5 problems you are required to solve, and three extra credit problems.